 The Gion District has a great selection of restaurants to choose from, including a number of Michelin starred establishments.
 Food is usually kaiseki style — a multi course dinner of numerous fresh and delicately presented dishes often based on the seasons.

 Courses can include cooked or raw fish dishes, a meat dish, a miso soup, as well as rice decorated with a momji (Japanese acer) leaf if your visit is in the autumn.
 In the spring, you may well see delicate cherry blossom leaves adorning your plate.

 Take a helicopter flight over Tokyo

-To see Tokyo’s sprawling skyline at night with its flashing neon lights and high rises is a thrilling experience from the air on a 30 minute helicopter flight.
-You’ll travel down the Sumida River and towards Rainbow Bridge, which crosses Tokyo Bay.
+To see Tokyo’s sprawling skyline at night with its flashing neon lights and high rises is a thrilling experience from the air on a 30-minute helicopter flight.
+You’ll travel down the Sumida River and toward Rainbow Bridge, which crosses Tokyo Bay.
 At night, the bridge is lit up in technicolor.

 Luxury accommodation in Japan

 Staying in a ryokan

 One way to combine Japanese heritage with a little luxury is to spend a few nights in a ryokan.
 This is a traditional inn, where the flooring is made of tatami (rice straw or bamboo and soft rush) matting, you sleep on futons and dine in your room from a small table on the floor.
 It is more comfortable than you might expect, and the service you receive is second to none.